 Use this guide of what to eat in Florence, including the top restaurants in Florence, the best tiramisu in Florence, and the best ice cream in Florence.
 Plus, get tips on how to be a vegetarian, Florence style.

 I've been to Florence twice, in 2011 and 2015.
 The second time I went was right after I passed my RD exam and became a dietitian!
 This northern Italy locale is by far one of my favorite European cities.

 Don't worry!
 I'm not going to tell you to only eat salads during your stay in Florence.
 I'm telling you about the best food in Florence in all categories, including gelato and tiramisu.
 You just won't find any combo of meat and cheese on this list.
 But I do also include my favorite Italian salad in this post!

-Where to eat in Florence?
-I'll jump right into my absolute favorite meal and a restaurant that's one of the best places to eat in Florence.
+Wondering about the best food to eat in Florence?
+I'll jump right into my absolute favorite meal and a restaurant that's one of the best restaurants in Florence, Italy.
 I love it so much I've eaten there every time I've visited Florence.

 The spaghetti is soaked in red wine and garlic, and thus it turns a deep purple-red color.
 And it is oh-so delicious.
 Plus, the dining room has a traditional Tuscan ambiance and is so charming.

 I haven't tried making the dish myself yet, but the waiter told me the secret ingredients are bouillon (if trying this at home, I would use vegetable bouillon), garlic, olive oil, hot pepper, a red wine like Chianti, and a finishing touch of parsley.

 It's one of the best cheap eats in Florence that's also delicious.
-You'll see little pizza shops sprinkled throughout the city.
+You'll see little pizza shops sprinkled throughout the city center.
 If you're a vegetarian in Italy, you'll likely be eating a good amount of pizza!
 This is as close to street food as I got in the city.

 And of course, we must discuss gelato!
 All throughout Florence, you'll see storefronts with heaping piles of often very brightly colored gelato.
 Skip those shops and head straight to one of my favorites!
 I promise the gelato will be tastier and fresher.
 Gelato shops also happen to be some of the best cheap places to eat in Florence.

 Start with Vivoli, said to offer the world's best gelato.
 I love this gelato shop so much that I visited it twice during my first trip to Florence.
 You pay for the size serving that you'd like, then you take your receipt to the counter to choose your flavors.
 FYI that Vivoli closed on Monday, so plan accordingly.